 My Name is Red got Orhan Pamuk, a Nobel prize in literature and for a good reason.
 The book follows the murder of an Ottoman book illustrator.

-As you read the mystery unfold, you’ll also see a lot of detailed tidbits about the history of the Ottoman Era.
+As you read the mystery unfold, you’ll also see many detailed tidbits about the history of the Ottoman Era.

 6. Ataturk: The Biography of the Founder of Modern Turkey- Andrew Mango